joestack/hello-world-demo/README.md

+# hello-world-demo

-Exposes web server on port 8080 as per ./app.js
+Exposes web server on port 8080 as per ./server.js

 See **Dockerfile** for more details
-# hello-world-demo